gofunky/tuplip-push/README.md

 # tuplip build and push action
-A [GitHub Action](https://github.com/features/actions) that uses [tuplip](https://github.com/gofunky/tuplip) to build and push a single given Dockerfile to the Docker Hub.
+A [GitHub Action](https://github.com/features/actions) that uses [tuplip](https://github.com/gofunky/tuplip) to tag and optionally push a single Dockerfile to the Docker Hub.

 ## What does it do?